When children aren’t into sport

 Most importantly, you can help by finding and building a supportive and safe environment that welcomes your child’s efforts.

-Health problems like asthma or diabetes might mean your child isn’t confident about participating in sport.
+Living with disability or health problems like asthma or diabetes might mean your child isn’t confident about participating in sport or other organised physical activities.

 The first step is to find out how much activity and what type is safe and healthy for your child.
 You can start by talking to your GP or other health professional.